-Password: Create a password to use for wireless security.
+Password: Create a Password to use for wireless security.
 Wireless clients will need to enter this password to successfully connect to the guest zone.

-Internet Access Enabling this option will confine connectivity to the Internet, Only: disallowing guests from accessing other local network devices.
+Internet Access Enabling this option will limit connectivity to the Internet.
+Guests Only: will not be allowed to access other local network devices.